Christian Dell 6631 Desk Lamp

-A Christian Dell 6631 desk lamp was used as a prop in the 1970 Franco-Italian crime film Le Cercle Rouge (The Red Circle).
+A Christian Dell 6631 desk lamp was used as a set decoration in the 1970 Franco-Italian crime film Le Cercle Rouge (The Red Circle).
 Starring Alain Delon, Andre Bourvil, Yves Montand and Gian Maria Volonté.

-A Christian Dell 6631 desk lamp was used as a prop in the 2017 British-American mystery film Crooked House.
+A Christian Dell 6631 desk lamp was used as a set decoration in the 2017 British-American mystery film Crooked House.
 Starring: Max Irons, Stefanie Martini and Glenn Close.

 Links (external links open in a new window)